 2. Or you may just have quite a few samples of various colours and want to create a rainbow effect on your prints – which is a far more fun reason.
 At least you can experiment this way, to get a feel for how your extruder responds to fusing before risking a larger print.

-The (unfortunately currently unavailable?)
-Artisea 3D Filament Splicer shows some great ideas.
+The (unfortunately now unavailable) Artisea 3D Filament Splicer shows some great ideas.

 Despite the risks involved, there are some techniques you can use to get an acceptably accurate join, that’s less likely to ruin your print.
 Here we’ll cover our 3 favorite methods; and afterword’s let’s see if you can create something fun (or useful) from your left over filaments!